Fueled By Death Cast Ep. 17—MIKE BROWN

 ON EPISODE 17:

 Thought to be long extinct, a rare and ancient breed of dog has been re-discovered and all the details are in the Science segment this week.
-Fueling your own passions can lead to empowering others and Dustin and Jeff explore this idea on What Fuels You.
-Plus your weekly dose of community and birthday shoutouts and news about more products from the World's Strongest Coffee.
+Fueling your own passions can lead to empowering others, and Dustin and Jeff explore this idea on What Fuels You.
+Plus, your weekly dose of community and birthday shoutouts and news about more products from the Death Wish Coffee.

 ABOUT MIKE BROWN:

-Mike Brown started Death Wish Coffee Company with a simple idea to create the World's Strongest Coffee, and that journey has taken him and his company all over the world.
+Mike Brown started Death Wish Coffee Company with a simple idea to create a strong, bold and smooth cup of coffee, and that journey has taken him and his company all over the world.
 On this very special episode, Mike joins the show to talk about how he started in accounting and what it was like transitioning into owning his own business.
 Also, hear how crazy it was to learn that Death Wish Coffee had won a commercial in the Big Game.

 Dustin: Was it as nice as you thought it was going to be?